 Forex is a legitimate endeavor.
 You can engage in forex trading as a real business and make real profits, but you must treat it as such.
 Don't look at forex trading as a get-rich-overnight business, no matter what you may read in hyped-up forex trading guides.

 Exchange rates are volatile and can go up or down unpredictably.
 When accounting for commissions brokers take from transactions, making money requires significant changes in exchange rates in favor of the trader.
 High profits are possible, but it's not a market where anyone should expect quick and easy cash.

 Forex trading first became available to retail traders in the late 1990s.
 The first handful of years was wrought with overnight brokers that seemed to pop up and then close down shop without notice.

-Forex trading became available to retail traders in 1999.
-The first handful of years was wrought with overnight brokers that seem to shut up shop without notice.
-The common denominator was that these brokers were based and non-regulated countries.
-While some did take place the United States, the majority seem to happen overseas where all it took to set up a brokerage was a few thousand dollars in fees.
+The common denominator was that these brokers were based in nonregulated countries.
+While some did take place in the United States, the majority seemed to originate overseas where the only requirement to set up a brokerage was a few thousand dollars in fees.

-The simple act of finding out who you should call if you feel that you've been scammed (before investing with a brokerage) can save you a lot of potential heartache down the road.
-If you can't find someone to call because the brokerage is located in a non-regulated jurisdiction, it's best to find alternatives who are regulated.
+The simple act of finding out who you should call if you feel that you've been scammed, before investing with a brokerage, can save you a lot of potential heartache down the road.
+If you can't find someone to call because the brokerage is located in a non-regulated jurisdiction, this is usually a red flag and a sign that it's best to find more regulated alternatives.